 The number of bulbs needed for a room or house varies depending on your how bright you want a room to be.
-Below is a rough guide for fitting out your house or room with LIFX bulbs.
+Below is a rough guide for fitting out your whole house or a room with LIFX bulbs.

 Determine square footage of the room